-268. Intermediate Macroeconomic Theory Neoclassical theories of economic behavior in the aggregate.
+268 Intermediate Macroeconomic Theory Neoclassical theories of economic behavior in the aggregate.
 Models will be used as a framework for analyzing the determination of the level of national output and for explaining fluctuations in employment, the price level, interest rates, productivity, and the rate of economic growth.
 Policy proposals will be appraised.
 Prerequisite: 111 and 112; MATH 170; and MATH 121 or MATH 225 or INBM 220 (for INBM majors only).

-278. Intermediate Microeconomic Theory Neoclassical theory of relative prices of commodities and productive services under perfect and imperfect competition.
+278 Intermediate Microeconomic Theory Neoclassical theory of relative prices of commodities and productive services under perfect and imperfect competition.
 The role of prices in the allocation and distribution of resources and commodities.
 Economic behavior of individual economic units like consumers, firms, and resource owners.
 Prerequisite: 111 and MATH 170.

-288. Contending Economic Perspectives A study of heterodox economic theories including radical, post-Keynesian, institutional, steady state, and neo-Austrian economics.
-The historical evolution of these different perspectives is traced and the core theory and methods of each is appraised.
-Prerequisite: 100 or 111/112.

-314. Special Topics See ECON 214 above.
-Special advanced topics.
-Prerequisite dependent upon topic.

-332. Economics of Natural Resources This course uses microeconomics to analyze the use and conservation of natural resources, including energy, minerals, fisheries, forests, and water resources, among others.
+288 Contending Economic Perspectives A study of major heterodox economic theories such as Marxian, institutional, feminist, post-Keynesian, or Austrian economics.
+Students will study these contending economic perspectives through their historical evolution, methods and theoretical structures, and/or current policy debates.
+Prerequisites: 111 and 112.
+314 Advanced Special Topics Prerequisites: One or more of the core intermediate theory courses (268, 278, 288) depending on the topic.
+332 Economics of Natural Resources This course uses microeconomics to analyze the use and conservation of natural resources, including energy, minerals, fisheries, forests, and water resources, among others.
 Broad themes include the roles of property rights, intergenerational equity, and sustainable development in an economy based on resource exploitation.
-Prerequisite: 222.

-344. Public Finance Theoretical analysis of the interaction of the public and private sectors emphasizing problems of allocation and distribution.
+Prerequisite: 278.
+For ENST, ENSC and INST majors, prerequisite is ECON 222.
+344 Public Finance Theoretical analysis of the interaction of the public and private sectors emphasizing problems of allocation and distribution.
 Topics include economic rationales for government, public expenditure theory, redistribution of income, collective decision making, and taxation.
 Neoclassical approaches predominate; however, some alternative approaches will be explored.
 Prerequisite: 278 or permission of the instructor.

-347. Money and Banking A study of the role of money and credit in the U.S. economy.
+347 Money and Banking A study of the role of money and credit in the U.S. economy.
 The nature of money, the structure of the banking system in the context of a rapidly changing financial institutional environment, and the Federal Reserve System are examined.
 Various theories of money as guides to monetary policy are compared and contrasted.
 Neoclassical approaches will predominate, although some alternative approaches will be explored.
-Prerequisite: 112 or 100.
-Recommended: 268.

-348. International Economics An analysis of the determinants of international trade patterns, the causes and consequences of public policies to control trade, the operation of the international monetary system, and its effect on national economies.
+Prerequisite: 112 348 International Economics An analysis of the determinants of international trade patterns, the causes and consequences of public policies to control trade, the operation of the international monetary system, and its effect on national economies.
 In addition, rich and poor country relationships, theories of imperialism, and the emerging role of multinational corporations are considered.
 While the neoclassical approach dominates, alternative paradigms will be explored.
 Prerequisite: 268 and 278.

-349. Political Economy of the Third World An analysis of the causes of and proposed solutions to world poverty from an international political economy perspective.
-Includes a study of the colonial legacy of the Third World, underdevelopment as a regressive process, alternative development strategies, social and political structures, and simple growth and planning models.
-Neoclassical, structuralists, dependency, and Marxist approaches are explored.
-Designed for economics majors and other students interested in international studies and Latin American Studies.
-Prerequisite: 111 and 112, or 100.
-This course is cross-listed as LALC 349.
-Offered every other year.

-350. Industrial Organization and Public Policy A study of the relationships between market structure, conduct, and economic performance in U.S. industry.
+349 Development Economics Introduction to the economics of less developed countries, covering their growth potential, international trade, human resources, urbanization, agriculture, income distribution, political economy, and environment.
+Both mainstream and heterodox approaches may be explored.
+Prerequisites: 268 and 288.
+350 Industrial Organization and Public Policy A study of the relationships between market structure, conduct, and economic performance in U.S. industry.
 Emphasis will be on the manufacturing sector and specific industries will be examined.
 A brief introduction to antitrust and regulation is also covered.
 Debate within the main stream is examined.
 Prerequisite: 278.

-351. The Economics and Politics of Regulation This course examines the political and economic underpinnings of regulation in the American economy and the economic effects of those regulations.
+351 The Economics and Politics of Regulation

+This course examines the political and economic underpinnings of regulation in the American economy and the economic effects of those regulations.
 Topics covered include the political economy of regulation, direct regulation of monopoly market, and public policy towards non-monopoly sources of allocative inefficiency.

 Prerequisite: 278.